bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 one space at the first line.
 Each additional line will be checked for the presence of the same sign   and follow-on space, and if detected it becomes a new line by itself; otherwise it is considered the continuation of the previous line.
-When being typeset, the output is so that all lines are left flushed.
+When being typeset, the output is so that all lines are left flushed and with none-zero left padding for the entire block.

     < Hello!
     < Good morning!